chucknorris/uppercut/README.markdown

 # REQUIREMENTS
 * .NET Framework 3.5
-* source control on the command line and in PATH environment variable - svn for Subversion / tf for TFS
+* source control on the command line and in PATH environment variable - svn for Subversion / tf for TFS / git for Git

 # DONATE
 Donations Accepted - If you enjoy using this product or it has saved you time and money in some way, please consider making a donation.